Matex600/Fat-Stack-Coffee/README.md

 ## Cloning Project with Github
   **[Repository Link](https://github.com/Matex600/Fat-Stack-Coffee)**

-  * Create Account with Github
+  * Create an Account with Github

   * Login To Github account.